codeship/screencast-storyboards/blogposts/django-bitbucket-dotcloud.md

-We can leave the setup commands as they are.
-We want to install our dependencies from the `requirements.txt`.
-Our application doesn't need a database, so we can leave the database setup commands commented out.
+For my application I don't use a database, so I leave the setup commands as they are.
+If you want to run the `syncdb` or the `migrate` command for your application, just uncomment the commands by removing the `#` in front of them.

-[scroll to test commands]

-We don't have to change the test commands either as our tests can be run with `python manage.py test`.
+If you want to run your tests with `python manage.py test`, you don't need to change the test commands.
+Otherwise just enter your own test commands.

 ![Django test commands][screenshot-test-commands]